yvesdebeer/vuejs-shopping-cart/README.md

 **This concludes the installation instructions to develop a Store application and run it locally.**

-Optionally, if you want to persist the Vuex-store perform the following steps:
+Optionally, if you want to persist the Vuex-store, perform the following steps:
 (this prevents for example that an end-user loses his cart contents when logging in)

 1. install the npm module